Social Innovation Fund

 - Designing and administering a grants program or allocating financial investment to charitable projects.

-While consultation is still in the early stages, the following is a snapshot of the issues being addressed in each of the three locations.
+The following is a snapshot of the issues being discussed in each of the three locations during the community consultation period.
 Even though they address similar issues, the areas of emphasis are slightly different.
 The way in which each program will roll out is still being determined.
 Keep checking back for more information.

 1. Enabling Young People in South and West Kempsey

-Many young people (12-18 years) living on the South and West Kempsey Housing Estates are vulnerable.
+Many young people (12-18 years) living in the South and West Kempsey communities are vulnerable.
 Amongst other risks, they are at significant risk of poor school attendance or leaving school early which can lead to low self-esteem, depression, disengagement, anti-social behaviour/s and long-term unemployment.

 The Kempsey Shire Council’s draft Kempsey Safer Communities and the Breaking the Cycle (BTC) plans both highlight the need for young people to remain at school for improved educational outcomes as well as safer communities.
 FRRR is working with FACS and the relevant BTC sub-group to identify key long term deliverables and scope a project plan with the overall outcome of increasing community capacity and cohesion in and around the estates.